 Executive Chef Alain Ducasse

-General Manager Denis Courtiade who has worked with Alain Ducasse for 15 years
+General Manager Denis Courtiade who has worked with Alain Ducasse for many years

 Handicapped Access The ground floor restaurant welcomed handicapped guests.